PA Child Care

-PA Child Care is a juvenile detention center in Pittston Township, Pennsylvania.
+PA Child Care was a juvenile detention center in Pittston Township, Pennsylvania.
 It was opened in February 2003.
 It has a sister company, Western PA Child Care, in Butler County, Pennsylvania.
 Treatment at both facilities is provided by Mid Atlantic Youth Services, and both were involved in the kids for cash scandal in 2008.
 Gregory Zappala took sole ownership of the company when he purchased co-owner Robert Powell's share in June 2008.
+The facility closed in November 2020.

 Western PA Child Care

 PA Child Care's sister facility, Western PA Child Care, houses 99 beds in Allegheny Township, Butler County.
 It was opened in 2005.
 The company has been criticized for its costs, which ranged as high as $315 per child per day.
 Butler County paid Western PA Child Care about $800,000 in payments between 2005 and 2008.
 Butler County did not renew Western PA Child Care's contract after an extension of the contract ran out at the end of 2008.